 About the Author

-Alexis Easley is associate professor of English at the University of St. Thomas in St. Paul, Minnesota.
+Alexis Easley is Professor of English at the University of St. Thomas.